rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-13-0052b9fd23524903-use-of-liquid-mutual-funds-and-overnight-mutual-funds-for-compliance-with-deposi.md

 source: bse
 stocks: []
 tags:
-- investment-advisers
-- research-analysts
+- compliance
 - deposit-requirement
+- investment-adviser
 - liquid-mutual-funds
 - overnight-mutual-funds
-- regulatory-compliance
+- regulatory-framework
-- sebi-regulations
+- research-analyst
 title: Use of liquid mutual funds and overnight mutual funds for compliance with deposit requirement by Investment Advisers and Research Analysts
 ---